DanielaGjorgjieva/DreamTeam/Tasks.md

 -Started working on the fetch and the socket with Samuel -Deleted all the useless parte related to the player and the playlist -Checked all the code in the files related to fetch and sockets (ajax.js, ws.js)

+#### Samuel Corecco
+10/12
+-Started working on the fetch/socket with Andrea
+-Read reade all documentation to understand the structure (nem, id, functionality, ...) of the program